astramieri/oci-generative-ai/docs/vector_databases.md

 ## Embedding Distance

-*Dot Product* and *Cosine Distance* are commonly used in the field of NLP to evaluate how similar or different two text embeddings are. ù
+*Dot Product* and *Cosine Distance* are commonly used in the field of NLP to evaluate how similar or different two text embeddings are.

 **Dot Product** is the measure of the magnitude of the projection of one vector onto the other and gives you magnitude and direction.